-The Association will not commence repossession action unless these requirements have been met and we can document that we have done so.
+The Association will not commence legal action to repossess a tenancy unless these requirements have been met, and we can document that we have done so.

 7.0 THE REPOSSESSION PROCESS

 The Association aims to minimise rent arrears and avoid legal action and eviction.
 However, this may be necessary from time to time and where it is necessary, this will be done within a framework of delegated authority and accountability.